stffrdhrn/stffrdhrn.github.io/_drafts/or1k_marocchino_data_flows.md

 Both `padv_exec_o` and `padv_*_rsrvs_o` are dependent on the execution units being ready and both signals will go active at the same time.

+The oman has multiple stages, 1 if the

 *Writeback*
 `padv_wrbk_o` – to the execution units will go active when `exec_valid_i` is active